What to Pack for Eritrea

 June, July, August, September

-Add: Lightweight, quick-dry rain jacket, Waterproof shoes/sandals, Small microfiber towel, Zip-lock bags for electronics
+Add: Lightweight, quick-dry rain jacket, Waterproof shoe covers or boots, Small microfiber towel

 Luggage Recommendation